-Analysing employee security awareness and training
+Analyzing employee security awareness and training

-Analysing your employee’s security awareness and training involves reviewing the effectiveness of your security awareness training program and assessing the overall security posture of your staff.
+Analyzing your employee’s security awareness and training involves reviewing the effectiveness of your security awareness training program and assessing the overall security posture of your staff.
 This may involve conducting a phishing test or a social engineering test to see how many employees fall for these types of attacks.

 Performing vulnerability scans and penetration tests

 Performing vulnerability scans and penetration tests involves identifying vulnerabilities and weaknesses in your IT infrastructure and applications.
 This may include using automated tools or ethical hacking techniques to simulate real-world attacks and assess the effectiveness of your security controls in preventing these attacks.

 After conducting the audit, the next step is to analyze and report the findings to relevant stakeholders.
 This involves identifying security gaps and weaknesses in your IT infrastructure, prioritizing remediation efforts, and creating an action plan for improvement.

 Identifying security gaps and weaknesses

 The first step in analyzing the audit findings involves identifying the security gaps and weaknesses uncovered during the audit.
 This may include creating a risk register that lists all the vulnerabilities identified and the potential impact of these vulnerabilities on your business.

 Prioritizing remediation efforts

 Once you have identified the security gaps and weaknesses, it’s vital to prioritize remediation efforts based on the potential impact and likelihood of exploitation.
 You may create a risk matrix that assigns a risk level to each vulnerability based on these factors and determines the order in which they should be remediated.